 3/ Lack of employee empowerment

-The autocratic style management, in which managers make all decisions without the participation of team members leads to a lack of employee empowerment.
-This can prevent employees from taking ownership of their work and feeling invested in the organization’s success.
+The autocratic style of management, in which managers make all decisions without the participation of team members leads to a lack of employee empowerment.
+This can prevent employees from taking ownership of their work and feeling invested in the organization's success.

 4/ Negative impact on employees' well-being

 Strictly following the rules and not having a say in the work can make employees feel high pressure, and bored and create an unhealthy work environment.
-In many cases, an autocratic leader can cause employee burnout and other problems of mental health at the workplace
+In many cases, an autocratic leader can cause employee burnout and other problems of mental health at the workplace.

 5/ Limit opportunities for growth and development